theupdateframework/taps/tap4.md

 flag independent of other repositories in the list.

 The three properties above are all that is required to aid or guide the updater in its search for requested target files.
-The next section covers the logic that an updater must follow when it performs the search, and how it uses the mapping mechanism.
+The logic that an updater must follow when it performs the search, and the way it uses the mapping mechanism is covered in the next section.

-This TAP provides, as a concrete example, a JSON file (also known as the map file) that supports the three properties above.
+This TAP provides, as a concrete example, a JSON file (also known as the map file) that supports the three mandated properties above.
 The reader is encouraged to consult the example map file later in this TAP when implementing the mapping mechanism and search logic that follows.